ProfessorAlexander/Two-Approaches-to-Science/README.md

-# The two approaches to the scientific method compares statistical methods with first-principles methods
+# The two approaches to the scientific method compare statistical methods with first-principles methods